Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-The Hamiltonian~(1) features three ground-state phases~\cite{Kawaguchi2012,Luo2017} depending on the QZE: (i) the twin-Fock~(TF) phase for $q/|\Omega|<-2$, characterized by an equal population of $m=\pm 1$, and no population in $m=0$; (ii) the Polar~(P) phase for $q/|\Omega|>2$, where all the population is in $m=0$; and (iii) the intermediate Broken-Axisymmetry~(BA) phase for $|q/\Omega|<2$, where all spin states are populated.
+The Hamiltonian~\eqref{eq:HamiltonianQ} features three ground-state phases~\cite{Kawaguchi2012,Luo2017} depending on the QZE: (i) the twin-Fock~(TF) phase for $q/\Omega<-2$, (ii) the polar~(P) phase for $q/\Omega>2$, and (iii) the intermediate broken-axisymmetry~(BA) phase for $|q/\Omega|<2$.
 Figure~\ref{fig:abstract}(a) shows the energy of the ground state and a series of exemplary excited states, as obtained by exact diagonalization from Eq.~\eqref{eq:HamiltonianQ}~\cite{Feldmann2021}.
-The vanishing gap between the ground and first excited state at $q/|\Omega|=\pm 2$ marks the ground-state phase transitions.
+The vanishing gap between the ground and first excited state at $q/\Omega=\pm 2$ marks the ground-state phase transitions.

-A vanishing gap between adjacent energy eigenstates persists also at increasing excitation energy per particle $\eta=\langle \hat H\rangle/N - \eta_0 $ with the ground state energy $\eta_0$, but shifts towards smaller $|q/\Omega|$.
+A vanishing gap between adjacent energy eigenstates persists also at increasing excitation energy per particle $\eta=\langle \hat H\rangle/\left(\Omega N\right) - \eta_0 $ with the ground state energy $\eta_0$, but shifts towards smaller $|q/\Omega|$.
 This diverging density of states marks the ESQPTs, which separate the excited-state spectrum into three qualitatively different excited-state phases.
-For simplicity, and since the ground-states can be considered the zero-energy limit of the excited phases, we label these phases as TF', BA', and P'.
-Note that contrary to the ground-state transitions, or the equivalent transition in the most energetic excited state~\cite{Tian2020}, the ESQPTs can be crossed not only by quenching $q$, but, crucially, also by a controlled change of the excitation energy $\eta$ at a fixed $q$ value~[Fig.~\ref{fig:abstract}(e-f)].\\[0.6cm]
+In analogy with the ground-state phase labels, we denote these phases as twin-Fock-like~(TF$^{\prime}$), broken-axisymmetric-like~(BA$^{\prime}$), and polar-like~(P$^{\prime}$).
+Note that contrary to the ground-state transitions, or the equivalent transition in the most energetic excited state~\cite{Tian2020}, the ESQPTs can be crossed not only by quenching $q$ [Figs.~\ref{fig:abstract}(b)-(c)], but, crucially, also by a controlled change of the excitation energy $\eta$ at a fixed $q$ value [Figs.~\ref{fig:abstract}(c)-(d)].